toejough/pimento/README.md

 ```

 To ease transition of any users, there is special code in place to determine which order the caller is passing in `items` and `pre_prompt`.
 All pre-0.4.0 code should continue to work, but passing `pre_prompt` as the first argument is a deprecated use and should be discontinued.
 Old code should be updated.
 The compatibility mode will be discontinued soon, but definitely by 1.0.0.

+The API was changed to allow the simplest possible calling/use of the `menu` function.
+The original signature was chosen because I thought that there wasn't a sensible default value, but "Options:" seems sensible enough for a generic default.